Bosnia & Beyond

 Tour Overview

-Bosnia & Herzegovina and Montenegro have for centuries been at the crossroads of ancient civilisations, with a magical mixture of European and Near Eastern culture.
+Bosnia and Herzegovina and Montenegro have been at the crossroads of ancient civilisations for centuries, with a magical mixture of European and Near Eastern culture.
 The diversity is very clear, from the vibrant cities to the tiny traditional villages.
 Here we find a unique fusion of traditions, religions and architecture.
-Outside the towns and cities, the raw natural beauty is breathtaking, with ancient forests, rugged peaks and the beautiful Adriatic coastline where we explore the magnificent Bay of Kotor before making our final stop in the wonderful Croatian city of Dubrovnik.
+Outside the towns and cities, the raw natural beauty is breath-taking, with ancient forests, rugged peaks and the beautiful Adriatic coastline where we explore the magnificent Bay of Kotor before making our final stop in the wonderful Croatian city of Dubrovnik.

 Highlights

-• Discover a stunning mix of Balkan countries with beautiful scenery and fascinating cultures
+• Discover a mix of Balkan countries with beautiful scenery and fascinating cultures

 • Visit enchanting Mostar with its iconic bridge